PurritoBin/PurritoBin/README.md

 The standard client is `meow`, a companion to the above `purr`, which is also POSIX compliant and should work in all shells.
 It has exactly the same usage as `purr`, so please look at those examples to see how to use it.
 The only dependency on the client side is the presence of [LibreSSL](https://www.libressl.org/) or [OpenSSL](https://www.openssl.org/), to do the encryption.

-There will be other clients in the [clients](clients/) folder, added on demand for other platforms, which will allow you to do all this automatically.
+There will be other clients in the [clients](clients/) folder, added on demand for other platforms, which will do all this automatically.
 Pull requests for other clients are highly welcome.

 #### Why is this secure?
 - All the encryption is done on the client side.
 - Only the **cipher** is sent to PurritoBin.
 - The url only contains the encrypted **cipher** and has no knowledge of the actual data.
-- When you visit the html webpage the **key** is in the **hash property** of the webpage, which is never sent to the server.
+- When visiting the html webpage the **key** is in the **hash property** of the webpage, which is never sent to the server.
 - All decryption is done inside the browser, using javascript, [Crypto JS](https://github.com/brix/crypto-js) on the client side.

 NOTE: Anyone who has the full link is going to be able to read the decrypted text.
-Only send the full hash included url to people you trust, through a secure communications channel.
+Only send the full hash included url to trusted parties, through a secure communication channel.

 ## Design principles